 But Start and End Date are not the only metrics that let us schedule tasks.
-We can also see from Ganttic's case, that there are scenarios where the start time or the end time is not set.
+We can also see from Ganttic's case, that there are scenarios where the start or end time is not set.
 There are cases when you know the starting time and approximate hours of work (Busy time) to get the task done.
 In Ganttic, the planning is still easy!
 Just enter the info you know and let Ganttic do the rest of the calculations for you.
-It even shows you the right visual overview in the graph and all info is set in reports.
-Could it be even easier?
+It even shows you the right visual overview in the graph and all the info is in reports.
+Could it be any easier?

-In Ganttic you can play with different data, times and info to get scheduling done and keep the control over your plans.
+In Ganttic you can play with different data, times and info to get scheduling done and keep control over your plans.
 Just fill in the info and let Ganttic do as much for you as possible.
 Control over your projects means less stress.
 Less stress means a happier life.

 5. Assigning Tasks To Multiple Resources – For Smart Planning

-It is not a rare case when different people are working with one task.
-Or sometimes one task is also connected with other resources, like meeting room, yellow van or special studio for recording.
+It’s not rare for different people to be working on the same task.
+Or sometimes one task is also connected with other resources, like a meeting room, a yellow van or a special studio for recording.

-To save tons of your time and energy, you can actually assign one task to multiple resources at the same time.
-Just pick one, assign the task with all the information and details that are important for you in the Task Dialog Window.
-Before closing the window, just mark another connected resource with little “+” next to their name.
+To save tons of time and energy, you can actually assign one task to multiple resources at the same time.
+Just pick one and assign the task with all the information and details that are important for you in the Task Dialog Window.
+Before closing the window, just mark another connected resource with the little “+” next to their name.
 This way you can assign the same task to multiple users at the same time.

 There is even a special button on the Task Edit Dialog toolbar to tasks to manage all your shared Tasks.